dmcable/spacexr/README.md

     and 1, and the names of each covariate variable should match the names, or barcodes, of the spatial transcriptomics pixels.

-4. Run RCTDE.
-If a single covariate is present, the simplest way to run RCTDE is to use the `run.RCTDE.single` function as in the ‘differential-expression.Rmd’ vignette.
+4. Run GLAMDE.
+If a single covariate is present, the simplest way to run GLAMDE is to use the `run.GLAMDE.single` function as in the ‘differential-expression.Rmd’ vignette.
 Here you will pass in your covariate and the RCTD object containing previously-computed cell type assignments.
-If multiple covariates are present, consider our other functions for running: `run.RCTDE.regions` (multiple regions), `run.RCTDE.nonparametric` (nonparametric modelling), or `run.RCTDE` (inputs a general design matrix).
+If multiple covariates are present, consider our other functions for running: `run.GLAMDE.regions` (multiple regions), `run.GLAMDE.nonparametric` (nonparametric modelling), or `run.GLAMDE` (inputs a general design matrix).

-5. Observed RCTDE results.
+5. Observed GLAMDE results.
 We recommend making plots representing DE results using the `make_all_de_plots` function.
 Also, DE results can be directly examined in the `@de_results` object.
 Please see the vignettes for more examples.

 6. Multiple replicates.
-If multiple experimental replicates are available, we recommend running RCTD and RCTDE in batch mode (operates on a `RCTD.replicates` object) and using RCTDE to do population-level statistical inference.
-This procedure is detailed in the [Population-level RCTD and RCTDE vignette](https://raw.githack.com/dmcable/spacexr/master/vignettes/replicates.html).
+If multiple experimental replicates are available, we recommend running RCTD and GLAMDE in batch mode (operates on a `RCTD.replicates` object) and using GLAMDE to do population-level statistical inference.
+This procedure is detailed in the [Population-level RCTD and GLAMDE vignette](https://raw.githack.com/dmcable/spacexr/master/vignettes/replicates.html).

 ### Dependencies